Will an IQ Test accurately evaluate your intelligence?

 Where does your IQ stand on the IQ scale?

 Intelligence varies from person to person, and some people can end up on the lower end of the scale while others with an IQ of 150 or more, are considered to be highly gifted.

 Yes, you can boost your IQ Score!

 Everyone can learn, no matter how intelligent they are.
 We sometimes see students struggle at school because of a weakness in a specific subject.
 This doesn’t mean that, without the appropriate learning techniques, their understanding of the subject won’t improve.
-IQ tests and brain training exercises have been proven to improve cognitive skills in people of all ages.
-People use them for memory training, to enhance their visual and pattern recognition skills and to give their brains a workout.
+Brain training exercises, for example, have been proven to improve cognitive skills in people of all ages.
+People often use them for memory training to enhance their visual and pattern recognition skills and to give their brains a workout.

 5 Methods to train your brain to retain information